Opened 10 years ago

 Tickets are not formalities.
 They're important for verification, discussion, version tracking, changelogs, etc.

 Yeah, I got that.
-By 'formalities' I meant RingTFM and following the instructions. ;)
+By 'formalities' I meant RingTFM and trying to follow the instructions. ;)

 Huh, for whatever reason I can't seem to reproduce the problem in a minimal example - it styles nicely without ugly hacks, unlike in the development environment where I found myself having a problem with it.
 I'll try to figure it out at the next opportunity, which will probably be Tuesday.
 Can I just leave this as pending with me as the owner until then, or what's the policy for this kind of thing?